ghostfixer/Desktop-Setup-for-FreeBSD-on-Dell-Inspiron-15-3210/README.md

 ## 🛠️ Notes

-- The script sets `kern.vty=vt` in `/boot/loader.conf` for graphical console support.
+- Sets kern.vty=vt in /boot/loader.conf for proper graphical console support
-- `xconfig` from GhostBSD is used to auto-generate `/etc/X11/xorg.conf` based on hardware.
-- For wireless support, you may need to install additional Wi-Fi firmware depending on your chipset.
+- Loads the i915kms module immediately if possible
+- xconfig detects hardware and generates /etc/X11/xorg.conf accordingly
+- Uses bectl to create a boot environment named pre-desktop-setup if on ZFS
+- Automatically sets up power management via powerd
+- Will create the user if they do not exist and add them to the appropriate groups

 ---